ThomasMorrierBompoint/react-doc/README.md

     }));
     ```

+- The Power Of Not Mutating Data
+    The simplest way to avoid this problem is to avoid mutating values that you are using as props or state.

 - Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn’t care whether it is defined as a function or a class.

 ## Lifting State Up